SuperOfficeDocs/superoffice-docs/docs/license/expander-services/index.md

 ## When do you need to buy Expander Services?

 If you need access to the SuperOffice APIs or any of the [advanced extensibility features][1], you probably need to subscribe to Expander Services.
+Pricing is listed at [superoffice.com][3].

 | Scenario/envir | Online | On-premise |
 |----------------|--------|------------|